Slaithwaite: Culture

 In February, on alternate years, Slaithwaite celebrates a 19th-century legend of Moonraking with the Slaithwaite Moonraking Festival, with a week of lantern making and a programme of storytelling.
 The week-long celebration, which always takes place during the school half term week, ends with a parade of lanterns around the town, and a festival finale by the canal in the centre of the town.
 A heritage lottery funded project 'Wild about Wool', that is collating memories of the industrial heritage of the Colne Valley, is linked to the festival.
 'Wool' was also the theme of the festival held in February 2011.

 Slaithwaite is also home to the annual &Piano Music Festival, a classical chamber music festival started in 2018, that focuses on showcasing professional musicians with a connection to the North of England.

+The Slaithwaite Civic Hall is building dating to 1884 and is managed by the community-owned, not-for-profit Civic Hall Trust.
+The Civic Hall is used for concerts, music, theatre, dance, fitness, weddings, public meetings and hosts the local food bank.
+The venue is home to the Slaithwaite Philharmonic Orchestra.

 The Slaithwaite Philharmonic Orchestra was founded here in 1891.
 An 80-strong amateur orchestra, the orchestra also plays an annual season of concerts in Huddersfield.

 Slaithwaite Brass Band have been making music here since 1892.
 They perform at many concerts and events throughout the year and have had many successes over the years including being the first band to gain the Grand Shield twice.

+Colne Valley Male Voice Choir was established in Slaithwaite in 1922.
+The choir often performs alongside brass bands, such as the Brighouse and Rastrick Brass Band.
+The choir now rehearses at the Methodist church in the adjacent town of Linthwaite, but maintains a connection to Slaithwaite through organising events such as its workshop for new singers, called "Let all men sing", held at the Slaithwaite Civic Hall and St James Church.
+In 2010, the choir launched the Colne Valley Boys choir.